Brian1226/Priority-Queue/Specification.md

 ## Summary

-The user can select a task within a note, then select the "Delete task" option to to delete the selected task
+The user can select a task within a note, then select the "Delete task" option to to delete the selected task.

 ## Actors